Clock out of the noise and grime for a day, or longer, and ‘clough’ in at one of rural Ireland’s most interesting small towns!

-Visit the new Thomas MacDonagh Heritage Centre where the Cloughjordan-born patriot is honoured.
-The heritage centre is a modern purpose-built museum and library with occasional exhibitions on a range of heritage related subjects.
+Visit the Thomas MacDonagh Museum where the Cloughjordan-born patriot is honoured.
+The museum is in a modern building shared with the local library, with occasional exhibitions on a range of heritage related subjects.
 Open 12-4pm every day except Monday.
 Read about Thomas MacDonagh here or visit www.macdonaghheritage.ie.

 Explore the treasures for sale in the ‘Sheelagh na Gig’ bookshop, enjoy the best coffee and cake in the county and check out the music, jewellery and books.

-Visit Ireland’s first ecovillage, with many different kinds of eco-friendly houses being built and some already finished construction.
+Visit Ireland’s first ecovillage, with many different kinds of eco-friendly houses and amenities.
 (Tours every Saturday and Sunday – check thevillage.ie for details)

 Enjoy a snack from Murphy’s or Austin’s or Gulan Kebbana & Pizza Bar.

-Have a pint and a sandwich in the Railway Bar or the Clough Inn.
+Have a pint in the Clough Inn or Grace’s Bar.